 There are several technologies which need to be outscaled.
 In the dairy sector, such technologies include animal identification, precision animal feeding, advanced reproductive technologies, disease diagnosis innovations, technologies for detection of adulterants in milk and milk products, small-scale farm machineries (such as mobile machine milker).
 There are now four generations of technology for improving reproductive health and these must be scaled out.
 Artificial insemination and semen sexing can make a major impact on milk productivity.
-Kerala and Kolar Model of community milking, and technology for value added dairy foods are now standardized and need immediate interventions for its outscaling.
+Kerala and Kolar Model of community milking, and technology for value added dairy foods are now standardized and need immediate interventions for their outscaling.
 In order to better understand technology and their spread, people's mind-set of "managing livestock under zero or low input" should be changed to "commercial enterprise" (Indra Mani, 2017).

-Scaling-out innovations in case of agro-processing and value addition also needs to be given due attention.
+Scaling-out innovations in case of agroprocessing and value addition also needs to given due attention.
 Exploitation of value added products from agrobiomass like lignin and algae, food products of bioprocessing and chemical processing and composite fruit coating can generate immense benefits for farmers and rural entrepreneurs.
-Most of these processes are either restricted to labs or not taken up for required scaling at scale (Bhooshan, 2017).
+Most of these processes are restricted to labs and require scaling-up.
+There is a need of Government support for upscaling innovation in this sector through R & D and establishment of incubation centres.
+Such support needs to be proactive and facilitate integration with industries (Bhooshan, 2017).

-There is also an urgent need for upscaling and outscaling small farm mechanization for improved efficiency.
-Greater involvement of industries for commercialization is needed.
+There is a need for upscaling and outscaling for small farm mechanization technologies in India.
+Greater attention needs to be paid on involvement of industries for commercialization.
 Contract research on Urea Ammonium Nitrate Application System funded by the Dept. of Fertilizers and National Fertilizer Ltd. is a good example of success.
 Unique facilities such as 'Design Innovation Centre', a collaborative initiative by Indian Institute of Technology (IIT), Kanpur and Indian Agricultural Research Institute (IARI) is a promising model for incubation, design improvements and start-up facilitation.
-There is need for increased public funding for research in agricultural mechanization, establishment of national centres in different zones for mechanization, scaling-up innovations through public-private partnership (PPP), linking of grass root level innovations through institutional innovations and establishment of design innovation centres as well as testing (Jat, 2017).
+There is also a need for more public funding for research in agricultural mechanization, establishment of national centres in different zones for mechanization, scaling-up innovations through public-private partnership (PPP), linking of grass root level innovations through institutional innovations and establishment of design innovation centres at different institutions (Jat, 2017).

-Innovations in protected cultivation for producing high quality, high value agricultural produce are quite important These include plastic mulching coupled with fertigation, walk- in poly- tunnels for vegetables, insect proof net house, shade net structures, vegetable farming under rain-shelters, naturally ventilated polyhouse, climate controlled hi-tech green houses for disease free nursery raising, hi-tech soil less production, etc. Protected vegetable cultivation had been very successful in Ladakh and several other places.
-However, there are a few key constraints which include high initial cost, poor quality material, high cost of inputs, lack of guidance, knowledge and marketing, nematode problem, lack of refrigerated vehicles, etc. In order to outscale these technologies, there is need to accelerate research efforts towards developing crop varieties/hybrids suitable for protected cultivation, skilled human resource, establishment of Bureau of Indian Standards (BIS), standards for polyhouse materials, and their testing as well as a cluster approach.
-Low cost polyhouse, mulching, and fertigation have proved to be more popular because of their low cost (Singh, 2017).
+Innovations in protected cultivation for producing high quality, high value agricultural produce are very important.
+These include plastic mulching coupled with fertigation, walk- in poly- tunnels for vegetables, insect proof net house, shade net structures, vegetable farming under rain-shelters, naturally ventilated poly house, climate controlled hi-tech green houses for disease free nursery raising, hitech soil less production etc. Protected vegetable cultivation had been very successful in Ladakh and several other places.
+However, there a few key constraints which include high initial cost, poor quality material, high cost of inputs, lack of guidance, knowledge and marketing, nematode problem, lack of refrigerated vehicles.
+In order to outscale such technologies, there is a need for further R & D efforts in developing crop varieties/hybrids suitable for protected cultivation, skilled human resources development, establishment of Bureau of Indian Standards (BIS) standards for polyhouse materials and its testing facility, cluster approach and streamlining of subsidy.
+Low cost polyhouse, mulching, fertigation have proved to be more popular because of their low cost (Singh, 2017).